citp/privacy-policy-historical/t/th/the/theleadingarticles.com.md

-> *The following text is extracted and transformed from the theleadingarticles.com privacy policy that was archived on 2010-03-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100312070306id_/http%3A//www.theleadingarticles.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the theleadingarticles.com privacy policy that was archived on 2011-01-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110104133355id_/http%3A//www.theleadingarticles.com/privacy-policy) for the most accurate reproduction.*

-# The Leading Articles: Privacy Policy
+# Privacy Policy « The Leading Articles

 **What information do we collect?**